 An IUD should be tolerated well after two cycles.
 If this is not the case, the persistence of bleeding and/or pain are reasons to consider removing the IUD.

-It is recommended that the user be seen again after the
+It is recommended that the user be seen again after the menstrual period following insertion, and then on a regular

 In case of suspected perforation during insertion, remove the IUD immediately.
 Perforation can also occur in women with an IUD.
-If this happens, the IUD should be located and its
+If this happens, the IUD should be located and its removal considered.